doanlecong/checkout_process/README.md

 ## Steps to install
 1. Run `npm install` to install all dependencies.
 2. Run `npm start` to run dev server.
-Defaut port is 3000.
+Default port is 3000.

 ## Run test unit
 Run `yarn test` or `npm run test` or `npm test`